ethaniccc/Mockingbird/README.md

     With the permission set in the config, you can use the Mockingbird screenshare command, `/mbscreenshare <player>` to screenshare a player.
 Nobody will be able to see you while you are "screensharing" somebody.

+    To end a screenshare session, you may do `/mbscreenshare stop`
 * Alerts Command

     With this command, you can toggle alerts.
 Just do `/mbalerts`, and if you have alerts enabled, it will disable alerts, same vice-versa.